LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Obtaining consent for processing of patient-related data is supported by the non-computer-based application component for patient data privacy forms.
 This application component is based on paper forms which are scanned by a clerk (see physical tool layer) and then stored in the MDMS.

 The patient administration system, which is the master application system (Sect.
-3.​9.​1) for the entity type “patient,” sends the administrative patient data as a message to the MDMS.
+3.9.1) for the entity type "patient," sends the administrative patient data as a message to the MDMS.
-The MDMS can thus store this information about the entity type “patient” in its own database; administrative patient data that is needed to support medical admission and nursing admission as functions therefore do not have to be reentered in the MDMS.
+The MDMS can thus store this information about the entity type "patient" in its own database; administrative patient data that is needed to support medical admission and nursing admission as functions therefore do not have to be reentered in the MDMS.
-The entity type “patient” is both stored in the database systems of the ERPS and the MDMS what is represented by dashed lines between the domain layer and the logical tool layer.
+The entity type "patient" is both stored in the database systems of the ERPS and the MDMS what is represented by dashed lines between the domain layer and the logical tool layer.

 Both the patient administration system and the MDMS are run on servers at a virtualized server farm (see relationships between logical and physical tool layer).
 The application systems can be accessed by different end devices (patient terminal, PC, tablet PC).